rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 [Antorum] is a multiplayer RPG where players build their characters and fight against the growing threats on the isle.
 The game server is authoritative and written in Rust, while the client is written in Unity/C#.

-This month, the focus was on the cooking skill.
-This includes recipies and cookware.
+This month, the focus was on cooking skill.
+This includes recipes and cookware.
 Players will need a cooking appliance, such as a stove or campfire to cook some Chonkrat Stew inside a pot.
 A heavy refactor to the interaction system had to be made, as well as changes to networking.

 Check out te full devlog: [#18 "Cooking"](https://dooskington.com/dev-log/18).